Lesley Webber

-Lesley Webber is a fictional character from General Hospital, an American soap opera on the ABC network.
-Actress Denise Alexander played the role from 1973 through February 28, 1984, as a series regular, and from 1996 to 2009 in a recurring status.
-Alexander returned to the series briefly in 2013 to celebrate its 50th anniversary, and has made subsequent appearances in 2017, 2019, and 2021.
+Lesley Webber is a fictional character from General Hospital, that is an American soap opera on the ABC network.
+Actress Denise Alexander portrayed the role from March 13, 1973, through February 28, 1984, as a series regular, and from 1996 to 2009 as a recurring character.
+Alexander briefly returned to the series in 2013 to commemorate its 50th anniversary and has since made subsequent appearances in 2017, 2019, and 2021.

 Casting

-Actress Denise Alexander started playing the role of Dr. Lesley Webber in March 1973.
+Actress Denise Alexander started playing the role of Lesley in March 1973.
 In 1976, although TIME magazine panned General Hospital at the time, Alexander's character Lesley was noted as the serial's saving grace.
-When Alexander and the network could not agree to contractual negotiations, the character was axed in March 1984.
-Angry fans picketed the studio because they were upset that Webber died off the show.
-In 1996, the series wrote the character back in, and Alexander appeared in a recurring status until October 2009.
+When Alexander and the network could not agree on contractual negotiations, the character was axed in March 1984.
+Angry fans picketed the studio because they were upset that Lesley died off-screen.
+In 1996, the series wrote the character back in, and Alexander appeared as a recurring character from December 5, 1996, until October 2009.
 In 2013, Alexander returned to the role from May 16 to December 13.
 In November 2017, it was announced she would reprise her role, returning for a one-off visit on December 22.

-In March 2019, Entertainment Weekly announced that Alexander would again return as Lesley, in celebration of the serial's 56th anniversary.
-She made her appearance during the April 2 episode.
+In March 2019, Entertainment Weekly announced that Alexander would again return as Lesley, in celebration of the series' 56th anniversary.
+She made her appearance during the April 2nd episode.
 In January 2021, it was announced she would once again return as Lesley.
 She returned for episodes from January 8 through February 26.

 Storylines

 1973–84

+Lesley come to Port Charles in March 1973 and joined the staff at General Hospital to replace Dr. Tom Baldwin.
+Lesley is haunted by memories of her past.
+She admits to Lee Baldwin, Tom's brother, that she is a widow while taking care of Lee's wife, Meg, who suffers from hypertension.
+Meg becomes convinced that Lee is having an affair with Lesley behind her back.
+Lesley grows close to Meg's son, Scott, which also angers Meg.
+Lesley resigns as Meg's doctor and is replaced by Dr. Steve Hardy.
+During a confrontation with Lee, Meg has a stroke and dies in July 1973.

+Lesley meets Augusta McLeod, R.N., who has arrived in Port Charles to stay with her cousin, Jane Dawson, R.N.
+This upsets Lesley because of her history with Augusta, who had an affair with Lesley's former husband Bruce.
+Lesley's marriage to Bruce ended when he committed suicide after their child died from sudden infant death syndrome.
+The two women talk about these past events at length.
+Augusta assures Lesley that she is not to blame for anything, especially because Bruce had told Augusta he took responsibility for the end of his marriage shortly before he died.
+Augusta and Lesley call a truce and Lesley helps Augusta gain a job at General Hospital.